 Size Name What is this inode field for?

 2 mode can this file be read/written/executed?

 2 uid who owns this file?

 4 size how many bytes are in this file?

 4 time what time was this file last accessed?

 4 ctime what time was this file created?

 4 mtime what time was this file last modified?

 4 dtime what time was this inode deleted?

 2 gid which group does this file belong to?

 2 links_count how many hard links are there to this file?

 4 blocks how many blocks have been allocated to this file?

 4 flags how should ext2 use this inode?

 4 osd1 an OS-dependent field

 60 block a set of disk pointers (15 total)

 4 generation file version (used by NFS)

 4 file_acl a new permissions model beyond mode bits

 4 dir_acl called access control lists

-Figure 40.1: Simplified Ext2 Inode
+4 faddr an unsupported field

+12 i_osd2 another OS-dependent field

+Table 40.1: The ext2 inode

 allocated to it, protection information (such as who owns the file, as well as who can access it), some time information, including when the file was created, modified, or last accessed, as well as information about where its data blocks reside on disk (e.g., pointers of some kind).
 We refer to all such information about a file as metadata; in fact, any information inside the file system that isn't pure user data is often referred to as such.
-An example inode from ext2 [P09] is shown in Figure 40.11.
+An example inode from ext2 [P09] is shown below in Table 40.1.

 One of the most important decisions in the design of the inode is how it refers to where data blocks are.
 One simple approach would be to have one or more direct pointers (disk addresses) inside the inode; each pointer refers to one disk block that belongs to the file.
-Such an approach is limited: for example, if you want to have a file that is really big (e.g., bigger than the block size multiplied by the number of direct pointers in the inode), you are out of luck.
+Such an approach is limited: for example, if you want to have a file that is really big (e.g., bigger than the size of a block multiplied by the number of direct pointers), you are out of luck.